binxiaoff/core/doc/how-to/doctrine-migration-rollup.rst

 1. Create a release branch for the API project from the master branch.
 #.
 Check that the local environment database is up to date with the command ``doctrine:migrations:migrate``, then ``doctrine: migration: diff``.
 #.
 Remove all migrations that are in the branch.
 #.
-Prepare an SQL script to update the core_migration_versions table of other environments (preprod, demo, develop, local, etc...),
-which explicitly deletes the lines of old migration and inserts the new new migration from the next step.
+Prepare an SQL script to update the ``core_migration_versions`` table of other environments (preprod, demo, develop, local, etc...), which explicitly deletes the lines of old migrations and inserts a new migration generated from the next step.
 For example:

  .. code-block:: SQL